-Check the Facts When Taking an SAT or ACT Baseline Test
+Check the Facts When Taking an SAT or ACT® Baseline Test

-I have to take the SAT or ACT.
+I have to take the SAT or ACT®.
 Where do I start?

-So, your colleges of choice are asking for SAT or ACT test scores.
-Taking an SAT or ACT baseline test is one of the first things you should do before applying to a college that requires SAT or ACT scores.
+So, your colleges of choice are asking for SAT or ACT® test scores.
+One of the first things you should do before you begin test preparation is to take both a baseline SAT and ACT® to determine which test is best for you.

 How do I take a practice test?

-Do your baseline tests meet testing standards?
+Make sure your baseline tests meet testing standards.

 Don’t forget about accommodations!